1-877-929-7245

 • Breakfast, Dinner

-The St Moritz resort card provides free travel on the cable cars and funiculars surrounding the town so you can be ferried up to the snow-capped peaks in minutes.
-Meanwhile, the Swiss Travel Card's 50% discount on trains allows you to explore further afield, including the fashionable resorts of Davos or Klosters.
+The St. Moritz resort card provides free travel on the cable cars and funiculars surrounding the town so you can be ferried up to the snow-capped peaks in minutes.
+Meanwhile, the Swiss Travel Card's 50% discount on trains allows you to explore further afield, including the resorts of Davos or Klosters.

 Includes